 - 1 tablespoon chopped fresh cilantro

-- salt and pepper, to taste
+- salt and pepper to taste

 - Season the chicken breasts with salt and pepper, and place them in a slow cooker.
 Pour the sauce over the chicken, and cook on low 3-4 hours, or until the chicken is no longer pink and shreds very easily.
 Remove from the slow cooker and shred.
 Place the chicken back in the slow cooker and mix thoroughly with the verde sauce.

 - Preheat the oven to 350 degrees.
 Grease an 8x8" square baking dish with cooking spray.
-Place just enough of the chicken verde on the bottom of the baking dish to cover.
+Place just enough of the chicken verde mixture on the bottom of the baking dish to cover.
 Halve (3) of the tortillas and overlap sideways, covering the sauce.
 Cover with half of the remaining chicken verde, and sprinkle with half of the grated cheese.
 Repeat with the remaining tortillas, chicken verde, and cheese.

 - Place the cherry tomatoes, red onion, lime juice, cilantro, and salt and pepper in a small bowl.
 Let stand at room temperature to let the flavors marry.
 Top the enchilada bake with a dollop of Greek yogurt and salsa.
 Enjoy!

-The verde sauce can be made ahead and stored in the refrigerator until ready to use.
+- The verde sauce can be made ahead and stored in the refrigerator until ready to use.

-The chicken verde can be made ahead in the slow cooker and stored in the refrigerator until ready to make the enchilada bake.
+- The chicken verde can be made ahead in the slow cooker and stored in the refrigerator until ready to make the enchilada bake.

 - Use leftover or rotisserie chicken in this recipe to save time.

 - Flour tortillas may be substituted for corn if you're not gluten intolerant.

 Nutrition is estimated using a food database and is only intended to be used as a guideline for informational purposes.